-NJ Juvenile Crime Attorney Advocates for Minors’ Rights in Underage Drinking Cases in Burlington County and Camden County, New Jersey
+New Jersey Juvenile Crime Attorney Advocates For Minors’ Rights In Underage Drinking Cases In Burlington And Camden Counties

-Camden County criminal defense attorney Stephen R. Piper understands that conviction for underage drinking or underage DWI can have a substantial impact on a minor’s future.
-If you or your child have been charged with underage drinking, you need an aggressive NJ criminal defense attorney on your side.
-Stephen Piper will fight to mitigate the impact of the charge both currently and with respect to the minor’s future.
+I am criminal defense attorney Stephen R. Piper, and I understand that a conviction for underage drinking or underage DWI can have a substantial impact on a minor’s future.
+If you or your child have been charged with underage drinking, you need an aggressive New Jersey criminal defense attorney on your side.
+I will fight to mitigate the impact of the charge both currently and with respect to the minor’s future.
 It is critical to remember that an underage drinking or DWI conviction can impact a child’s future and professional prospects long after the pain of the initial arrest and punishment have passed, making a skilled New Jersey criminal defense attorney a necessity in every case.

-New Jersey Imposes Strict Penalties for Underage Drinking/DWI Offenses in Camden County, NJ
+New Jersey Imposes Strict Penalties For Underage Drinking/DWI Offenses In Camden County, New Jersey

-Underage drinking charges in NJ can arise in a variety of contexts, the most serious of which is while the minor is driving a motor vehicle.
+Underage drinking charges in New Jersey can arise in a variety of contexts, the most serious of which is while the minor is driving a motor vehicle.
 Under New Jersey law, underage drinking is illegal except:

-- For medical purposes where a physician has so ordered.
+- For medical purposes when a physician has so ordered

-- The accused individual was operating a motor vehicle at the time of arrest.
+- The accused individual was operating a motor vehicle at the time of the arrest.

 - The accused individual was under age 21, which is easily established via examining the minor’s driver’s license.

-- The minor’s blood alcohol content (BAC) was at least 0.01 percent, which is typically established when the arresting officer administers a breathalyzer test.
+- The minor’s blood alcohol content (BAC) was at least .01%, which is typically established when the arresting officer administers a breath test.

-Punishment can be severe even for a first offense, where a minor can face imprisonment for between two (2) and 90 days, a fine of between $500 and $1,000, a suspended license, community service, and required participation in alcohol and traffic safety education programs.
-If the minor’s BAC is above 0.08 percent, the minor may be charged as an adult.
+Punishment can be severe, even for a first offense, when a minor can face imprisonment for between two and 90 days, a fine of between $500 and $1,000, a suspended license, community service and required participation in alcohol and traffic safety education programs.
+If the minor’s BAC is above .08%, the minor may be charged as an adult.

 If other minors were present in the car and had been drinking, the minor who was driving the car can be charged with distributing alcohol to minors or child endangerment.
 If alcohol was present in the vehicle, the arresting officer may also bring a minor in possession charge.

-Attorney Stephen R. Piper Provides Strong Defense Against Underage Drinking/DWI Charges in Cherry Hill, NJ
+Providing Strong Defense Against Underage Drinking/DWI Charges In Cherry Hill, New Jersey

-Burlington County juvenile defense attorney Stephen Piper is experienced in defending DWI charges for both adults and minors, and he will thoroughly investigate the circumstances of the charge to formulate a strong and strategic defense.
-In certain cases, he may be able to argue that, because of the extremely low BAC reading required for conviction, some other type of substance caused the minor’s BAC to exceed 0.01 percent.
-Mitigating the potential future damage that can be caused by a DWI conviction will be Stephen Piper’s primary focus in building a strong defense in any case, especially those involving a minor.
+I am experienced in defending DWI charges for both adults and minors, and I will thoroughly investigate the circumstances of the charge to formulate a strong and strategic defense.
+In certain cases, I may be able to argue that, because of the extremely low BAC reading required for conviction, some other type of substance caused the minor’s BAC to exceed .01%.
+Mitigating the potential future damage that can be caused by a DWI conviction will be my primary focus in building a strong defense in any case, especially those involving a minor.

-If you or your child have been charged with underage drinking, or driving while under the influence of alcohol as a minor, contact the Law Office of Stephen R. Piper in Moorestown for a free initial consultation today.
-We believe that everyone deserves a second chance.
-South Jersey juvenile defense lawyer Stephen Piper will use his knowledge and commitment to do everything possible to minimize the consequences of an underage drinking or DWI charge and protect your child’s future.
+If you or your child has been charged with underage drinking or driving while under the influence of alcohol as a minor, contact The Law Offices of Stephen R. Piper, LLC, in Moorestown for a free initial consultation today by calling 856-333-3586.
+I believe that everyone deserves a second chance.
+I will use my knowledge and commitment to do everything possible to minimize the consequences of an underage drinking or DWI charge and protect your child’s future.